Skip to content

 Infotainment and audio

-Built-in sat nav features on higher-spec cars, but all come with wireless Apple CarPlay and Android Auto so you can use your phone’s navigation and media apps if you wish.
+Built-in sat-nav now features on all facelift Octavia models, but all come with wireless Apple CarPlay and Android Auto so you can use your phone’s navigation and media apps if you wish.

 Rear seat space